dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ### A stricter type system for Python: mypy++ {#sec:mypypp}

-If we want code that actually makes sense at runtime, we can strengthen our type checker a bit by requiring that there be some valid (non-Any) type for the function that works both at the call site and in the function body.
-We still won't be requiring that this type is actually written down anywhere, but we will be requiring that it exist.
+If we want code that does not `TypeError` at runtime, we can strengthen our type checker by requiring that there be some valid, non-`Any`, type^[Technically in python you could still use a union type to cause a dynamic cast failure, but we don't have those in our simplified subset of python] for the function that typechecks at the call site and in the function body.
+This type need not appear in the source code, but is required to exist.
 We'll call this augmented type system mypy++.

 In Appendix [B.2](#sec:unannotatedfuncs), we formalize the unannotated function rules for mypy vs mypy++.

-Test 3 is a bit trickier than our previous ones, and we find that there's no consistent threshold of size at which Pythia models can pass it.
+There's no consistent threshold of size at which Pythia models can pass Test 3.
 Pythia 1b, 2.8b, and 6.9b pass the test in their final revisions, but Pythia 410m, 1.4b, and 12b don't.
-The bigger models all have points in training where they can pass the test, but only intermittently.
+The bigger\AT{how big?} models all have points in training where they can pass the test, but only intermittently.
 Even 6.9b, the best performing size on this test, fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish].
-You can see how this evolves over time in @fig:hl_mypy.
+You can see how this evolves over scale in @fig:hl_mypy and time in @fig:hl_moral.
 See @sec:results for further discussion of performance over time.
+\AT{add a table of what we're actually claiming here (probably in the appendix) rather than referencing the performance on the overall test suite}

 What the models *can* do well, however, is learn to pass these tests in the mypy type system (as opposed to mypy++).
 In that system, where